dafyddcrosby/docs.daveops.net/books/so_good_they_cant_ignore_you_by_cal_newport.md

+---
-# So Good They Can't Ignore You by Cal Newport
+title: So Good They Can't Ignore You by Cal Newport
-@books
+---

 three disqualifiers for applying the craftsman mindset
 ------------------------------------------------------